 Can I eat grilled chicken cold?
 Sure!
 Make this chicken and stick it in the fridge for a low carb snack or salads.
 Great for lunches and meal prep too.

-Grilled Citrus Chicken
+Grilled Citrus Chicken Recipe

 - Lightly tenderize chicken using the flat head of a meat mallet.
 Cut slits into each chicken breast about 1/2 inch apart and only cutting half way through the breasts.
 This will help the marinade sink in and cook quicker on the grill.